Best of Hannity: America's Future Depends on Georgia

 It's religious folk who are trying to steal money from the poor and give it to the rich through this terrible tax bill.

-We know about his extremist past, praising Lois Farrakhan, the nation of Islam, comparing the Israeli Prime Minister Benjamin Netanyahu to George Wallace, repeatedly disparaging law enforcement officers, claiming Americans can't serve both God and the military.
+And then, again, this is a guy we know about his extremist past, praising Louis Farrakhan, the nation of Islam, comparing the Israeli prime minister Benjamin Netanyahu to George Wallace, repeatedly disparaging law enforcement officers, claiming Americans can't serve both God and the military.

 Wow.

-And you got the other extremist, John Ossoff.
+And you got the other extremist, John Osoff.

-Well, he now appears to be taking his quids from Congressman Swalwell and from quid pro quo Joe and zero experience Hunter, because in a new ad that David Purdue has put out, they're exposing some of Osoff's troubling ties himself to the Chinese Communist Party.
+Well, he now appears to be taking his quids from Congressman Swalwell and from Quid Pro quote Joe and Zero Experience Hunter, because in a new ad that David Perdue has put out, they're exposing some of Osoff's troubling ties himself to the Chinese Communist Party.

 You know, he's on the House Intelligence Committee.